DuckiesLove/DuckiesLove/greenlight/README.md

 - Sort by title or last done
 - Dark mode toggle
 - Installs as a mobile app (PWA)
-- Custom green duck icon embedded in the page for the home screen
 - Data saved privately in browser (no account needed)
 - Categorize memories on the main screen
 - Add YouTube links with thumbnail preview